Irish Wolfhound Health Issues

 Veterinary Care Schedule for Irish Wolfhounds

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Irish Wolfhound.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings